 ABSTRACT

-The rapidly growing world energy use has already raised concerns over supply difficulties, exhaustion of energy resources and heavy environmental impacts (ozone layer depletion, global warming, climate change, etc.).
-This research work deals with the study of educational building located in the climatic zone of Multan with the objective of minimizing the energy consumption with different construction materials.
-This study will help us in reducing the heating and cooling loads of building and in saving cost.
-The building studied with different aspects including passive and active techniques, planning and design.
-These aspects were analyzed and results were evaluated.
-Different construction materials were identified, surveyed and analyzed in making of the effective building envelope.
+The rapidly growing world energy use has already raised concerns over supply difficulties, exhaustion of energy resources and an enormous environmental impact (ozone layer depletion, global warming, climate change, etc.).
+This study was about an educational building located in the climatic zone of Multan.
+The objective of this study was to minimize energy consumption by using different construction materials.
+Different aspects of the building were studied including passive and active techniques, planning and design.
+These aspects were analyzed and the results were evaluated.
+Different construction materials were identified, surveyed and analyzed used in the making of effective building envelope.
 The Autodesk Ecotect 2011 was used to determine indoor comfort condition and heating, ventilation, air conditioning and cooling loads (HVAC).
-The result of research, total reduction in energy consumption was 11.86% including 11.76% reduction in cooling load and 46.59% in heating load with locally available materials and glazing.
+The total reduction in energy consumption was 11.86% including 11.76% reduction in cooling loads and 46.59% in heating loads with locally available materials and glazing.
+This study will help us in reducing the heating and cooling loads of the buildings and in cutting costs.

-Key words: Educational building, Multan, Cooling and Heating load, thermal performances.
+Key words: educational building, Multan, cooling and heating load, thermal performances.

 INTRODUCTION

-The global contribution from buildings towards energy consumption, both residential and commercial, has steadily increased reaching figures between 20% and 40% in developed countries, and has exceeded the other major sectors: industrial and transportation.
-Growth in population, increasing demand for building services and comfort levels, together with the rise in time spent inside buildings, assure the upward trend in energy demand will continue in the future.
+The global contribution of buildings, both residential and commercial, in energy consumption has steadily increased, reaching figures between 20% and 40% in developed countries.
+It has also exceeded two other major sectors, that is the industrial and transportation sectors.
+Population growth and an increasing demand for building services and comfort levels, together with the rise in time spent inside buildings has made certain that the upward trend in energy demand will continue in future.
 [1]

-For this reason, energy efficiency in buildings is today a prime objective for energy policy at regional, national and international levels.
-Among building services, the growth in HVAC systems energy use is particularly significant (50% of building consumption and 20% of total consumption in the USA) [1].
-In Pakistan 50% of total energy is consumed only in building sector [02].
-Population growth, demand for building services and more time spent inside buildings indicates upward trend in energy demand of buildings in the future.

-Pakistan is suffering from energy crises so; our need is to save energy.
-This research work deals with the buildings in reducing the energy consumption and (HVAC) loads with different construction material.
+For this reason, energy efficiency in buildings remains a prime objective for energy policy at regional, national and international levels.
+Among building services, growth in HVAC systems energy use is particularly significant (50% of building consumption and 20% of total consumption in USA) [1].
+In Pakistan, 50% of total energy is consumed only in the building sector [02].
+Pakistan is suffering from an energy crises, so saving energy is our need.
+This study deals with buildings and aims to reduce energy consumption and (HVAC) loads with different construction materials.

-Fig.1 Multan has mild winter and high relative humidity.
-Two main seasons are summer and winter with shorter spring and autumn.
-Summer season persists for longest period during the year.
+Fig.1 Multan has a mild winter season and high relative humidity.
+The main seasons are summer and winter interspersed with brief spring and autumn seasons.
+Summer season persists for the longest period during the year.
 The level of precipitation is low for most of the year.
 Multan receives the monsoon rains from July to September.

 Fig 1.
 Multan, Pakistan climate Graph (Altitude: 123 m) [source: climatemps.com]